oskarth/praxis/README.md

 think.
 Only thing to consider is that lists conj at head and vectors at tail.
 [UPDATE: Use clojure.lang.PersistentQueue/EMPTY with peek/conj/pop.
 No literal syntax or constructor fn.]*

+*October 4, 2015.
+Store credit and reverse words in Clojure.
+Total ~<1h, both pretty easy.
+Reverse word almost cheating with join/split - do this while writing them yourself, or alternatively do the harder version of this problem.
+Started on T9.*

+*October 5 2015.
+T9 to latin in Clojure. ~2h, quite tricky until I realized I could just flatten input and treat as characters.
+Main data structure and a 7 lines, so pretty happy with that.*